discopt/cmr/doc/series-parallel.md

 The corresponding functions in the library are

-  - CMRtestTernarySeriesParallel() tests a binary matrix for being series-parallel.
+  - CMRspTestTernary() tests a binary matrix for being series-parallel.
-  - CMRtestBinarySeriesParallel() tests a binary matrix for being series-parallel.
+  - CMRspTestBinary() tests a binary matrix for being series-parallel.
-  - CMRdecomposeBinarySeriesParallel() tests a binary matrix for being series-parallel, but may also terminate early, returning a 2-separation of \f$ A \f$.
+  - CMRspDecomposeBinary() tests a binary matrix for being series-parallel, but may also terminate early, returning a 2-separation of \f$ A \f$.
-  - CMRdecomposeTernarySeriesParallel() tests a ternary matrix for being series-parallel, but may also terminate early, returning a 2-separation of \f$ A \f$.
+  - CMRspDecomposeTernary() tests a ternary matrix for being series-parallel, but may also terminate early, returning a 2-separation of \f$ A \f$.

 and are defined in \ref series_parallel.h.